Robin Nedwell

 Robin Courteney Nedwell (27 September 1946 – 1 February 1999) was an English actor, formally trained at Central School of Speech and Drama.
 He is best remembered for his role as Doctor Duncan Waring in the television comedy series Doctor in the House and its sequels including Doctor Down Under; although he was critically acclaimed for his performance in television series such as The Lovers, The Upchat Connection, The Climber and the ATV comedy-drama Shillingbury Tales.
 He also featured in several British films.

 Early life and education

-He was born in Birmingham, England to Quaker parents and moved with his family at an early age to Cardiff, Wales, where he was educated at Monkton House preparatory school.
+He was born in Bournville, Birmingham, England to Quaker parents and moved with his family at an early age to Cardiff, Wales, where he was educated at Monkton House preparatory school.
 He was inspired to be an actor after getting a job working backstage at a theatre.
 After leaving school he studied at University College, Cardiff and joined a local theatre company, Everyman Theatre Cardiff, and then enrolled in 1966 at the Central School of Speech and Drama studying Stage Acting.